-In this paper, we discuss a quantum analog of the concept termed "impossible object" by Penrose and Penrose [1], which was inspired by the paradoxical drawings of Escher, such as his lithographs "Trappenhuis Stairs" and "Relativity" (see plate 27 in Ref.
-[2]).
+In this paper, we discuss a quantum analogue of the concept termed 'impossible object' by Lionel Sharples Penrose and Roger Penrose [1], which was inspired by the paradoxical drawings of Maurits Cornelis Escher, such as his lithographs 'Trappenhuis Stairs' and 'Relativity' [2, plate 27].
 These drawings depict structures that cannot exist in three-dimensional space, leading to intriguing mathematical and artistic explorations.